sensorial-systems/cargo-release-action/README.md

 or to check if it's releasable.
 It depends on the execution context.

-[1]: It still doesn't support workspaces.
+[1]: Workspaces aren't supported yet.

 ### On push
 The push triggering this event must have come from a Pull Request.